97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: Twelve.

 One grape per strike of the midnight clock.
-Each grape represents a month of good luck for the coming year.
-The tradition dates to the late 19th century, invented to help sell a surplus grape harvest.
+Each grape buys you a month of good luck in the coming year.
+The tradition dates to the late 19th century, invented to help sell off a surplus grape harvest.

 80. What is the official drink of Scotland?
 (Easy)